 identify formation processes by attributes observed in rock-forming and ore mineral samples. (a)

-distinguish between the major ore minerals including pyrite, magnetite, hematite, galena, graphite, and sulfur. (a)

 utilize a table of mineral properties to identify and/or classify an unknown mineral. (a)

-explain the uses and importance of ore minerals including pyrite, magnetite, hematite, galena, graphite, and sulfur. (b)
+explain the uses and importance of ore minerals (b)

-describe the conditions needed to create diamonds, salts, and large and small crystals. (c)
+describe the conditions needed to create large and small crystals. (c)